IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Benchmark Methodology

 \subsection{Problem Creation Pipeline}

-\paragraph{Question creation} As shown in \cref{fig:creation}, authors draft questions through a dedicated web interface and can immediately test them on an instance of \gptfive configured with high reasoning effort, built-in web search and code interpreter tools, and safeguards such as a 30-minute timeout and a cap of 20 evaluations per day to prevent abuse.
+\paragraph{Question creation} As shown in \cref{fig:creation}, authors draft questions through a dedicated web interface and can immediately test them on an instance of \gptfivefive configured with high reasoning effort, built-in web search and code interpreter tools, and safeguards such as a cap of 20 evaluations per day to prevent abuse.
 This LLM interaction allows quick, optional feedback on both difficulty and potential ambiguities.
 Importantly, problem selection criteria are independent of the model's performance on the draft question.
-Where possible, authors are asked to include follow-up subquestions with unique, automatically gradable answers, with the option to assign point weights for the solution of different subquestions to reflect their difficulty or importance.
-This facilitates broader evaluation of more models by reducing reliance on human grading, while also supporting comparisons between final-answer accuracy and proof-generation capability.
+Where possible, authors are asked to include follow-up subquestions with unique, automatically gradable answers, with the option to assign point weights for the solution of different subquestions to reflect their importance.
+This facilitates broader evaluation of more models by reducing reliance on human grading.
 To guide contributions, authors receive detailed instructions that include illustrative examples and emphasize that questions should require PhD-level insight, while avoiding standard textbook exercises or computational problems.
 A complete description of the author instructions is provided in \cref{app:question_creation}.

 \paragraph{Question peer-review process} Once a question is submitted, an administrator recruits a reviewer whose expertise aligns with the problem's subject area.
 Reviewers are invited via email, with invitations extended to both existing benchmark participants and external experts if necessary.
 The review process follows an academic peer-review model, with the administrator and reviewer providing detailed feedback, asking for revisions where necessary.
 While the reviewer concentrates on verifying mathematical correctness and difficulty, the administrator ensures that the submission adheres to the guidelines.
 Authors are then invited to revise their problem and respond to comments with clarifications or adjustments.
 A problem is accepted only after both the administrator and reviewer have no remaining concerns.
 A full description of the reviewer instructions is given in \cref{app:review_process}.